 Notes: We’ve made several versions of this Cold brew.
 The 1st being the classic version of just water & Jasmine Dragon Pearls Tea.
 That was crisp and floral.

 The 2nd time was infused with fresh Lychee fruits*.
 This was slightly fruity, elegant & delicious; however, the lychees were a bit delicate for our taste.
-We felt it shy-ed away from the tea and didn’t shine as it should.
-If you prefer to have a more lychee flavor, you can use a blender to mix the lychee fruits with the Jasmine Dragon Pearl Cold Brew.
+It didn’t shine as it should.
+If you prefer to have more lychee flavor, you can use a blender to mix the lychee fruits with the Jasmine Dragon Pearl Cold Brew.
 It will create a more robust fruity flavor.
-Really yummy!
 This can be made as a slushie too!

 *We’ve tried both fresh lychee and canned lychee.
-The advantage of the canned lychee was being able to use some of the lychee syrup as our sweetener, which enhanced the flavor.
+The advantage of using canned lychee was being able to use some of the lychee syrup as our sweetener, which enhanced the flavor.
+This is a great option as well.
+It’s probably cheaper too.

 Source: Made by yv et té